explorer436/explorer-git-repo/HelpfulTools.md

                        Haskell Syatax Highlighting,
                        Open in Vim,
-                       Vim plugin for Visual Studio Code (this cuts down the pain of setting up something like Emacs)
+                       Vim plugin for Visual Studio Code (this cuts down the pain of setting up something like Emacs) jEdit : Plugins: Project Viewer (Not as useful as other editors)

 Text editors : Vim